Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Proof of Theorem

 When engineering the newly introduced optimization variable $\gamma_k^p$ to fulfill $r_{k}^{p} = \tau\,\log_2(1+\gamma_{k}^p)$ and $\gamma_{k}^p = \Gamma_{k}^p$, we get \eqref{eq:achp}.
-A similar statement holds for the common messages, which completes the proof. \end{proof} Problem \eqref{eq:Opt3} is still non-convex due to the constraints \eqref{eq:sinrp} and \eqref{eq:sinrc}.
+A similar statement holds for the common messages, which completes the proof. \end{proof}\fi Problem \eqref{eq:Opt3} is still non-convex due to the constraints \eqref{eq:sinrp} and \eqref{eq:sinrc}.
 However, such formulations are amenable for applying fractional programming techniques.
 Especially, we utilize the quadratic transform (QT) in multidimensional and complex case proposed by \cite[Theorem 2]{8314727}, tailored to the constraints \eqref{eq:sinrp} and \eqref{eq:sinrc} in this work.
 In more details, after subtracting the right term from both sides and applying QT, the functions can be formulated as given in \eqref{eq:qtp} and \eqref{eq:qtc}, respectively.
 In this context, \eqref{eq:qtp} and \eqref{eq:qtc} are the QT formulations of \eqref{eq:sinrp} and \eqref{eq:sinrc}, respectively, where ${\chi}_{k}^p$ and ${\chi}_{i,k}^c$ are auxiliary variables.
-Consider following remark on the convexity of \eqref{eq:qtp} and \eqref{eq:qtc}, and the following Lemma~\ref{lem:u} for obtaining the optimal auxiliary variables, when $\bm{w}$ and $\bm{\gamma}$ are fixed. \begin{remark} For fixed ${\chi}_{k}^p$ and ${\chi}_{i,k}^c$, the second terms in \eqref{eq:qtp} and \eqref{eq:qtc} become linear functions of the precoders, also the latter terms become convex.
-Thus, \eqref{eq:qtp} and \eqref{eq:qtc} denote convex functions of the procoding vectors and the SINR variables, in case the auxiliary variables are fixed. \end{remark} \begin{lemma} The optimal auxiliary variable results are
+Consider following remark on the convexity of \eqref{eq:qtp} and \eqref{eq:qtc}, and Lemma~\ref{lem:u} for obtaining the optimal auxiliary variables, when $\bm{w}$ and $\bm{\gamma}$ are fixed. \begin{remark} For fixed ${\chi}_{k}^p$ and ${\chi}_{i,k}^c$, the second terms in \eqref{eq:qtp} and \eqref{eq:qtc} become linear functions of the precoders, also the latter terms become convex.
+Thus, \eqref{eq:qtp} and \eqref{eq:qtc} denote convex functions of the procoding vectors and the SINR variables, in case the auxiliary variables are fixed. \end{remark} \begin{lemma} The optimal auxiliary variable results are \begingroup \endgroup \end{lemma} \ifarxiv \begin{proof} In \eqref{eq:qtp} and \eqref{eq:qtc}, the partial derivatives of $g^p(\bm{w},\bm{\gamma})$ and $g^c(\bm{w},\bm{\gamma})$ with respect to ${\chi}_{k}^p$ and ${\chi}_{i,k}^c$ are set to zero and solved, respectively.
+From this follow the optimal auxiliary variable results in \eqref{eq:ukp} and \eqref{eq:ukc}. \end{proof}\fi Due to the nature of the QT, which requires the update of auxiliary variables in an iterative fashion, the overall solution results an iterative procedure.
+Thereby, the algorithm computes the auxiliary variables following Lemma~\ref{lem:u}, for given beamforming vectors, and consequently solves a convex problem resulting optimal resource allocation variables.
+At each iteration, the optimization problem is given in \eqref{eq:Opt2} (as defined above).
+Hereby, the objective function \eqref{eq:Opt2} and the feasible set defined by all constraints are convex.
+Therefore, problem \eqref{eq:Opt2} is a convex optimization problem that can efficiently solved using established solvers, such as CVX \cite{cvx}. \ifarxiv \else Proofs of the Lemmas can be found in the extended paper version \cite{comebackkid}. \fi \ifarxiv